menghanhui/ADA-Project/README.md

 3. Are there correlations between themes touched by trolls and changing popularity of different political parties?
 4. According to the number of following or followers, which are the potential profile could be associated to Troll Tweets?
 5. Considering left and right trolls, is it possible to find main accusations they make against the other party (racism,...)?
-6. POSSIBLE SUGGESTION : Are trending keywords in the tweets associated with an increased number of Google searches related to the topic?
+6. SUGGESTION : Are trending keywords in the tweets associated with an increased number of Google searches related to the topic?

 # Dataset